GabrielAgrela/OSCoDBOT/README.md

 3) Buttons:
    - "Start Scouts" runs the scouts loop.
    - "Start Farm Wood" runs the wood-farm flow.
 Starting one stops the other.
+   - "Pause" temporarily pauses the active run (Resume to continue).

 Behavior
 - Scouts: Screenshot then find/click templates in sequence with waits.